Jaron Brown: Professional career

-On January 19, 2013, Brown appeared in the Raycom All-Star Classic and recorded six receptions for 63-yards to help the Stripes defeat the Stars 31-3.
+On January 19, 2013, Brown appeared in the Raycom All-Star Classic and recorded six receptions for 63-yards to help the Stripes defeat the Stars 31–3.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 2013

 Brown went undrafted in the 2013 NFL Draft.
 On April 29, 2013, the Arizona Cardinals signed Brown to a three-year $1.49 million contract that includes a signing bonus of $10,000.

 Throughout training camp, Brown competed for a roster spot against several receivers.
 He was able to stand out enough and earn his spot as the fourth wide receiver on the depth chart to begin the regular season.
 He began the season behind Larry Fitzgerald, Michael Floyd, and Andre Roberts.

-Brown made his professional regular season debut in the Arizona Cardinals’ season-opener at the St. Louis Rams and caught a 14-yard pass during their 27–24 loss.
+Brown made his professional regular season debut in the Arizona Cardinals' season-opener at the St. Louis Rams and caught a 14-yard pass during their 27–24 loss.
 On October 17, 2013, Brown caught a season-high three passes for 30-yards and scored his first career touchdown during a 34–23 loss against the Seattle Seahawks in Week 7.
 Brown caught his first career touchdown reception on an eight-yard pass during the fourth quarter.
 Brown finished his rookie season in 2013 with 11 receptions for 140 receiving yards and one touchdown in 16 games and zero starts.
 He also recorded five combined tackles while appearing on special teams.

 2014

 During training camp in 2014, Brown competed for a roster spot as the fifth wide receiver on the depth chart against Dan Buckner, Brittan Golden, Walt Powell, Kevin Ozier, and Kelsey Pope.
-Head coach Bruce Arians named Brown the fifth wide receiver on the Cardinals’ depth Chart to begin the regular season, behind Larry Fitzgerald, Michael Floyd, Ted Ginn Jr., and rookie John Brown.
+Head coach Bruce Arians named Brown the fifth wide receiver on the Cardinals' depth Chart to begin the regular season, behind Larry Fitzgerald, Michael Floyd, Ted Ginn Jr., and rookie John Brown.
 On October 5, 2014, Brown earned his first career start during a 41–20 loss at the Denver Broncos in Week 5.
 On November 30, 2014, Brown made a career-high seven receptions for 75-yards as the Cardinals lost 29–18 at the Atlanta Falcons.
 The following week, he made two receptions for 48 receiving yards and caught a season-long 26-yard touchdown pass during a 17–14 win against the Kansas City Chiefs in Week 14.
 He finished the season with 22 receptions for 229 receiving yards and two touchdowns in 16 games and two starts.
 In addition, he finished third on the team with eight special teams tackles.

 The Arizona Cardinals finished second in the NFC West with an 11–5 record and earned a wildcard berth.
 On January 3, 2015, Brown appeared in his first career playoff game as the Cardinals lost 27–16 at the Carolina Panthers in the NFC Wildcard Game.